 - The Statement of Net Position.
-This is the government-wide statement of financial position presenting information that includes all of the District's assets and liabilities, with the difference reported as net position.
+This is the government-wide statement of financial position presenting information that includes all of the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other nonfinancial factors such as diversification of the taxpayer base or the condition of District infrastructure, in addition to the financial information provided in this report. - The Statement of Activities reports how the District's net position changed during the current year.
 All current year revenues and expenses are included regardless of when cash is received or paid.
 An important purpose of the design of the statement of activities is to show the financial reliance of the District's distinct activities or functions on revenues provided by the District's taxpayers.